Missouri Safety and Emissions: What You Need To Know

 Passing the Test

-After the inspection is complete, you’ll either receive a pass or a fail.
+After the auto inspection is complete, you’ll either receive a pass or a fail.
 If your car passes, you’re good to go and free to continue using the car until the next due date.

 A Failed Test